Cryru/SeaSharpener/README.md

 # SeaSharpener

- A C to C# code transpiler using LLVM and Roslyn
+A C to C# code transpiler using LLVM and Roslyn.